jessieren/VirHostMatcher/README.md

 Compilation
 ------------
 VirHostMatcher has prepared executable (compiled) programs under \<Path_to_VirHostMatcher/bin\> for three main operating systems, Linux, Window and Mac.
-VirHostMatcher automatically detect the operating system and use the corresponding compiled programs.
+VirHostMatcher automatically detects the operating system and uses the corresponding compiled programs.
-For running on other operating systems, VirHostMatcher can automatically compile the source code.
+For running on other operating systems, VirHostMatcher will automatically attempt compile the source code for your platform by running the Makefile in \<Path_to_VirHostMatcher/bin\> folder.
 If users desire, the source code and Makefile are provided for compilation on their particular machine.
 VirHostMatcher can be compiled by running 'make' at the command line under the main directory.
+When using this option the Makefile will copy the compiled executable into the \<Path_to_VirHostMatcher/bin\> folder which then will be detected and used by the main python script.

 Contacts and bug reports